Simple. Affordable. Scalable.

 PTP (IEEE 1588) provides sub-millisecond precision time synchronization over an Ethernet network.
 The first Cyber Sciences products to use PTP are the CyTime SER-3200/2408 Event Recorders.

 One CyTime SER can serve as PTP master to sync all other SERs as PTP slaves.
 The first SER can get its own GPS time reference via IRIG-B or DCF77, or even NTP or Modbus TCP.
-Alternatively, a third-party GPS clock can serve as PTP master to sync all SER devices.
-The following system examples are building blocks, scalable for any size project:
+In turn, an SER can output a legacy protocol to sync other devices which do not yet support PTP.

 Precision Time Protocol (PTP) per IEEE 1588